 Currently in the midst of some savage silent treatment from his wife, Lynch contacted us to share his side of the story.
 He said, “I always used to actually go for a run.
 But I got jack of that when I started running down the thriving Watsonia Road cafe strip and seeing kid-free people having the kind of Saturday morning that I used to enjoy.

 “So, I came up with a plan.
 I’d still run the one or two kilometres to and from Watsy Road, but then I’d order a coffee, grab the free paper, and sit for a full half hour without being interrupted by anyone, and without carefully watching a small person who I feared could tear the entire cafe down to the ground at a moment’s notice.
+When lockdown is on, I just grab a takeaway and sit in my car for some peace and quiet.
 It was the perfect crime, but now I’ve stuffed it up.
 I’m an idiot.”

 Currently serving an immediate suspension of his “exercise allowance”, Lynch is unsure how long it will be before he is re-granted his two hours per weekend.
 He said, “I’m not sure mate.
 Probably at least another month or two.
 And even then I’m guessing the missus will be requesting GPS tracking like Strava or something so that I can prove I’m exercising the whole time.
 If there’s a pause of more than five minutes, she’ll be onto me!”